chrisbreiding/zunder/README.md

 *default*: '' (none)

 If you have gulp tasks that Zunder will collide with, specify a prefix for all Zunder tasks.
-If your prefix is 'myapp-', the `gulp dev` task will become `gulp myapp-dev`.
-The default tasks will no longer be `gulp dev`.
+If your prefix is 'z-', the `gulp dev` task will become `gulp z-dev`.
+The default task will no longer be `gulp dev`.

 **devDir**